 In the box you can expect to have the PPX620 projector obviously,. and the AirMote which is the wireless remote.
 There is the User Guide, the Quick start guide, the warranty card, and the power adapters.
 Packed in there you can also expect to see the travel pouch and the tripod.
 Some final factors that might impact your decision is the warranty.
 There is a 24 month warranty and a 30 day exchange policy.

 If you want a home theater projector that you plan to mount and never move, then this isn’t the one you want.
 There are many other much more expensive options that will give you the max quality for your home theater.
 If however, you are looking for a projector you want to be able to take with you then the PicoPix Max by Philips is an option you should seriously consider.

 There are a vast number of portable projectors on the market such as the Canon Rayo S1 and the Topvision 2400Lux but out of all of the portable projectors we have reviewed in the past, none of them have the functionality that allows them to be completely stand alone like the PicoPix Max does.
 There are some projectors with high lumens, and others with smaller designs however when you balance out all the features there is a clear winner with the PicoPix.

 So simply ask yourself “Do I want a projector that I can take with me and use in a variety of different situation?”
 If the answer is yes then look no further.
 If the answer is no, well, then look elsewhere obviously, that much should have been clear by now.

 The PicoPix Max was a crowdfunded product by Philips to determine if there was a demand for this kind of stand alone projector.
 They decided to set a goal of 55k to determine demand and fund development.
-When people saw the project a clear demand was set because instead of hitting the 55k goal to fund the project they hit over 3 million dollars in backers.
+When people saw the projector a clear demand was set because instead of hitting the 55k goal to fund it, they hit over 3 million dollars in backers.
 That is 5711% of the original goal.
 Clearly there is the demand, so all that is left now is to ask yourself if you are part of that demand.